OSerge/finsight/frontend/README.md

 # SEC Insights Frontend

-This is SEC Insights, a tool that let's you analyze multiple financial documents, powered by LlamaIndex.
-[Live URL](https://secinsights.ai/)
+This is Fnsight, a tool that let's you analyze multiple financial documents, powered by LlamaIndex.

 ## Technical Details